henley-regatta/adventofcode2021/README.md

   web page told me my original answer was too low my "solution" was just to increase the throw-limits by a factor of 5 and try again.
 Which got me the right answer (but might not get you yours!)
+  * `python/day17part2.py` - **BRUTE FORCE WITH THREADING**.
+The solution space for this one is _broadly_ the same as for part 1 but needs bigger "boundaries" to be sure all has been caught (the example data proves this; unlike part 1 it's possible to succeed even if you start heading down).
+This being a lazy day I got my answer by just testing all possible trajectories in a very large (2000x2000) "box".
+While that was running I worked on the version here, which is multi-threaded using `concurrent.futures` and I then wasted about 10x the time the original took to run benchmarking `ProcessPoolExecutor` vs `ThreadPoolExecutor` and the right number of threads - see comments in the code for my findings, but `ThreadPoolExecutor` with `numThreads=2xnumCPUsAvailable` FTW.
+And, then, after _that_ and giving it a bit of thought plus some discussion reading on Le Reddit I implemented the boundary-shrinking conditions there which _significantly_ reduce the search-space and thus runtime.
+Result is 4x faster than naïve and about 6x faster than the version I used to _actually_ submit my response....

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.